The Landforms Of Kahurangi National Park

 Anyone who visits Kahurangi National Park will be stunned by the scenery, and it is so visually stunning that locations in the park were used to film some parts of the motion picture, ‘The Lord of the Rings.’
-There are a number of landforms in Kahurangi National Park that attracts cavers, fossil hunters and both professional and amateur geologists from across the world.
+There are a number of landforms in Kahurangi National Park that attracts cavers, fossil hunters, and both professional and amateur geologists from across the world.

 Because of the reputation of the landforms of Kahurangi National Park, walking and hiking are extremely popular.
 Here are just a few of the many tracks in the park:

 One of the most well-known tracks at Kahurangi National Park is the Heaphy Track.
 More than 4,000 walkers take this track each year.
-This track is one of the nine ‘Great Walks’ of New Zealand, and it covers more than 78 km of land including high country, coastline, river valleys and even a subtropical rainforest.
+This track is one of the nine ‘Great Walks of New Zealand, and it covers more than 78 km of land including high country, coastline, river valleys, and even a subtropical rainforest.

 This track is also historically relevant, as it was a popular route used by the Maori for hundreds of years when collecting resources.
-You can choose to walk along small areas of the Heaphy Track, or you can take the entire track in one go, which takes 4-6 days for most people.
+You can choose to walk along with small areas of the Heaphy Track, or you can take the entire track in one go, which takes 4-6 days for most people.

 One part of the Heaphy Track is known as the Karamea Walks.
 This is a 1-2-day walk that covers areas of the Oparara Basin and Wangapeka Track.
-Along the way, you will find natural limestone arches and native forest.
+Along the way, you will find natural limestone arches and native forests.
 There are also tracks that lead to an extremely large rimu tree and to caves along Fenian Creek.

 There are also some short walks through the Lower Wankgapeka Valley, many leaving from Courthouse Flat.
 These walks will allow you to walk past bubbling streams and explore old gold mining areas.
 If you want to take a longer trip, consider climbing Mount Patriarch or Mount Owen.

 If you are new to either the park itself or to tramping, the Mount Arthur area of the park offers several walking options, all of which begin at the Flora Car Park.
-If you want to take a day trip, consider climbing to the top of Mount Arthur or walk to the Mount Arthur Hut.
+If you want to take a day trip, consider climbing to the top of Mount Arthur or walk to Mount Arthur Hut.
 A good two-day track is to walk to the Salisbury Lodge, which is located on the Mount Arthur Tableland.

 Those who appreciate nature also love the Kahurangi National Park, and there are many native plants and animals that call the park home.
-There are 18 known species of native birds in the park including tui, bellbrids and South Island robins.
+There are 18 known species of native birds in the park including tui, bellbirds, and South Island robins.
 There are also several native species of land snails, including carnivorous giant snails that feed during the night.

 Speaking of rarities, there are a number of threatened and endangered species in the park, too.
 These include one of the largest birds in the country, the great spotted kiwi, and the rock wren.

-If you enjoy seeing native plants, you will find an expansive beech forest in the east, and in the western part of the park, there is a native forest filled with shrubs, ferns and vines.
+If you enjoy seeing native plants, you will find an expansive beech forest in the east, and in the western part of the park, there is a native forest filled with shrubs, ferns, and vines.
 Along the coast, you will find a multitude of nikau palms, and in the higher elevations, you will find 80 percent of the native alpine species of New Zealand.

-There are a number of hiker’s huts in the park, and a number of campsites for those who wish to bring their own supplies.
+There are a number of hiker’s huts in the park and a number of campsites for those who wish to bring their own supplies.
 There are also budget accommodations available in some of the local towns including Takaka, Murchison, Motueka, and Karamea.

 As you can see, visiting the Kahurangi National Park is something that you must do when visiting the South Island.
-The main towns that serve as an entrance to the park, such as Motueka, are only about 45 to 90-minute drive from Nelson in a rental car, so this is an easily accessible trek to take on holiday.
+The main towns that serve as an entrance to the park, such as Motueka, are only about a 45 to 90-minute drive from Nelson in a rental car, so this is an easily accessible trek to take on holiday.